s3cur3/tylerayoung.com/collections/_posts/2023-11-19-cutting-scope-mvp.md

 Here are some things I've thrown overboard compared to my original grand (and not particularly time-constrained) vision:

 1. A customer-facing web app
-2. Self-service billing
+2. Self-service billing (duh!)
 3. Automated report emails
 4. Automated alerting for customers

 In short, I decided the core of the value SleepEasy provides has nothing to do with software.
 If customers get alerts when things break, that's the whole value proposition.
-Customers don't care that I manually triggered tests, or manually put together a report and emailed them, and so on.
+They don't care that I manually triggered tests, or manually put together a report and emailed them, and so on.
 I'm taking the advice to "do things that don't scale" to heart.

 That leaves the question: what _is_ required?
 The answer here comes down to anything I can't do manually (or that doesn't scale even to 10 early access customers):